BlendSpahiu/world-wide-lottery/README.md

 This app was created with Create React App with integrated typescript.
 Using craco as a config override which I used mainly for pathname aliases for cleaner imports.

-There are a few libraries I used in this project.
-What I used are:
+There are a few libraries I used in this project:

 - UseForm Hook for form handling https://react-hook-form.com/api/useform/
 - TailwindCSS for faster styling https://tailwindcss.com/